 Duration & Renewal

-A license to carry a concealed weapon is currently valid for up to three years; however, beginning July 1, 2011, a license to carry a concealed weapon will be valid for up to five years.
+A license to carry a concealed weapon is valid for five years.
 Fingerprints, which are required as part of an application for an original license, are not required in an application for renewal.

 Disclosure or Use of Information

 Information collected from an applicant for a concealed weapons license is confidential information.
 However, the information may be disclosed: